simark/tigerbeetle/README.md

 > by experienced system administrators or technical support personnel and
 > software monitoring tools to diagnose common problems with software.

-You may view a trace like a log file, each _tracepoint_ producing an _event_.
+You may view a trace as a log file, each _tracepoint_ producing an _event_.
 The biggest difference between tracing and logging is that tracing is normally way faster and isn't limited to recording lines of plain text.